Introduction

 In-Desk Storage:

-In-desk storage, like a shallow desk drawer, is a great space-saving solution, maximizing your workspace's efficiency.
 It's perfect if you prefer to have your supplies and files within arm's reach like in the Office Cabin Hideaway design.

 Storage Box:

-Storage boxes are portable and can be easily moved, offering flexibility.
 They are great for those who like to reorganize their workspace frequently.
-However, they have limited capacity, so you may need more than one for different categories of items.
+However, they don't hold much, so you might need more than one for different types of things.

 Here's some minimalist storage boxes as inspiration that I found on Pinterest!